SymfonyCasts/EasyAdminBundle/sfcasts/dashboard-crud-hierarchy.md

 of `DashboardController`.

 And when we go to this page, in order to get the CRUD config, EasyAdmin *first* calls `configureCrud()` on our *dashboard* controller. *Then* it calls `configureCrud()` on the specific CRUD controller, in this case, `QuestionCrudController`.
 This is *incredibly* powerful.
-It means that we can configure things inside of our dashboard - and have those apply to *all* sections in our admin - or configure things inside of one specific CRUD controller to only change the behavior for that *one* section.
+It means that we can configure things inside of our dashboard - and have those apply to *every* section in our admin - or configure things inside of one specific CRUD controller to only change the behavior for that *one* section.

 ## Understanding Pages and Actions

 We can prove it!
 Go back to `AbstractDashboardController`.
 Look at `configureCrud()`.
 Every CRUD section has four pages.
 Hold "cmd" or Ctrl and click to open this `Crud` class.
 Check out the constants on top.
-Every CRUD section has an index page - that's this - an edit page a new page, and also a detail page.
+Every CRUD section has an index page - that's this - an edit page, a new page, and also a detail page.
 Each page can then have links and buttons to a set of *actions*.
-For example, on the index page, right now, we have an action for editing, an action for deleting... and also an action at the top to ad a *new* question.
+For example, on the index page, right now, we have an action for editing, an action for deleting... and also an action on top to add a *new* question.
 And, of course, this is all something we can control.

 You can see how this is configured down in `configureActions()`.
 Because we're inside of the *dashboard* controller class, this is the default action configuration that applies to *every* CRUD section.
-You can see that for the index page, it adds `NEW`, `EDIT` and `DELETE` actions.
+You can see that, for the index page, it adds `NEW`, `EDIT` and `DELETE` actions.
 For the detail page, there's `EDIT`, `INDEX`, and `DELETE`.
 And if you're on the edit page, you have the actions `SAVE_AND_RETURN` and `SAVE_AND_CONTINUE`.